Lil Dicky: Musical style and influences

 Burd's style blends the comical with the relatable.
 According to Boston magazine, "Content-wise, Burd comes up with his material from everyday occurrences and everyday experiences.
 From there, he crafts his videos around those topics to create a visual narrative that accompanies his talent as an emcee.
 'It's like a comedian.
 They are out in the world, and writing things down,' he said.
 What followed 'Ex-Boyfriend' was a series of other videos that covered similarly average everyday experiences—songs about staying in for the night, songs about being a Jewish kid—he also has a rap battle with Adolf Hitler in one of his videos."

 Burd describes his style as a response to the excessive egotistical nature of rap today: "I really wanted to embody the exact opposite of that, and I think people are appreciating it.
 There just hasn't been a voice for that normal dude when it comes to rap."
 He added, "I think a lot of rap is just escalated to a place that many people can't relate to...
 My niche is that I'm relatable.
 I don't rap about going to the club and popping bottles."
 In terms of his rapping skills, Burd is able "to manipulate words at an excessive speed, and weave rhyme patterns together in a way that's funny while also making viewers want to rewind parts of his videos".

-Burd says his musical inspirations are J. Cole, A$AP Rocky, Snoop Dogg, as well as Childish Gambino, whom he refers to as "a guy with similar aspirations."
+Burd says his musical inspirations are The Lonely Island, J. Cole, A$AP Rocky, Snoop Dogg, as well as Childish Gambino.